walterfreeman/phy211/index.md

 Upcoming schedule:

-HW7 due Wednesday, 12 April
+HW8 due Tuesday, April 18, by 1PM

+Group exam 3 on Friday, April 14, in your recitation time

+Exam 3 next Tuesday, April 18, at the normal class time

-Physics practice Wednesday, 5 April, 7:30-9:30 in Stolkin Auditorium
+Alternate time for Exam 3: next Wednesday, 7:30-9, in Stolkin Auditorium

-Reference information for rotational motion: <a href="ref-rotation.pdf">[PDF]</a>

 ---